 The client is granted access to electronic information about the available portfolio.
 This shows the financial instruments registered in the client's depository account, adjusted for purchases and sales executed through Pareto, but not necessarily reflected in the client's account.
-The available portfolio is not updated automatically upon the implementation of issues, splits, transfers and similar corporate events that may affect the number of financial instruments.
+The available portfolio is not updated automatically upon the implementation of issues, splits, reverse splits, transfers and similar corporate events that may affect the number of financial instruments.
+The client must regularly reconcile the available portfolio against change notifications from ES-OSL and own notes and information on relevant corporate actions.
+In the event of deviations, the client must contact Pareto to update the available portfolio.
+Pareto assumes no liability for the accuracy of the information contained in the available portfolio.